 Maintaining your furnace can go a long way in the period in between furnace service appointments.
-One of the easiest, and essential, ways to maintain your furnace lies in switching out your furnace filter.
-Having a dirty air filter can contribute to a number of unfavorable problems for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are every month.
+One of the simplest, and essential, ways to maintain your furnace lies in switching out your furnace filter.
+Having a clogged air filter can contribute to a number of unfavorable problems for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills each month.

 So what goes in to deciding when you should switch out your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be switched out every month and 3 inch filters need to be replaced every three months, based on the recommendations of the filter company.
+1 inch filters typically need to be switched out every month and 3 inch filters should be changed every three months, based on the recommendations of the filter company.

-- Home habits: if you have pets in your home, it may make sense to change your filter more often because of pet dander.
-If someone in your family deals with allergies or asthma, consider changing your home’s air filter more frequently to help with their symptoms.
+- Home habits: if you have pets in your home, it might make sense to change your filter more often due to pet dander.
+If someone in your family deals with allergies or asthma, consider replacing your home’s air filter more often to help ease their symptoms.

-Now you’re likely wondering how to swap out your furnace filter.
+Now you’re probably wondering how to swap out your furnace filter.
 Inevitably this will vary depending on what furnace you have, but normally:

-At Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or set up an appointment with us online.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
+Give us a call today at 239-908-6991 or schedule an appointment with us online.

-- Open or remove the air filter panel near the bottom of your furnace to uncover an open compartment.
+- Open or remove the air filter panel around the bottom of your furnace to reveal an open compartment.

 - On the top of that open compartment is where your furnace filter is resting on two metal supports.

-- There will be a bit of space to move your filter back and forth that allows you to pull down one end of the filter and pull it out of the compartment.
+- There will be a bit of space to move your filter back and forth that allows you to pull down one end of the filter and remove it from the compartment.

-- When adding the new filter, inspect the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the right direction.
-In most cases, the arrow should point at the main part (or top) of the furnace.
+- When adding the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the right direction.
+In the majority of cases, the arrow should point at the main part (or top) of the furnace.